kareemtarekK/shopping-list/README.md

    - Removing items ❌ updates the cart and subtotal instantly.

 4. **👀 Item View**
-   - Clicking on a product image opens a detail view with price 💰 and image 🖼️.
+   - Clicking on a product image opens a detail view with price 💰 , name and image 🖼️.

 ---